Kidneythieves: History

 In 1998, Kidneythieves released their first single, "S+M (A Love Song)," as well as their first album, Trickster.
 They followed up their initial releases with the remix EP Phi in the Sky in 2001, and their second album Zerøspace in 2002.
 The album's title track was released as a single.
 Their song "Before I'm Dead" was featured in the 2002 film Queen of the Damned.
 In 2004, they re-released Trickster as Trickstereprocess, with digitally remastered tracks, five bonus tracks and a bonus DVD.
 After the release of Trickstereprocess, Free Dominguez went on to create an indie project while Bruce Somers created the band ShockNina.

 In January 2007, Dominguez sent out a newsletter via email stating that she and Somers were collaborating once again on brand new Kidneythieves material.
 Mid-2010 saw the release of their long-awaited third album, Trypt0fanatic.

 In 2011 Kidneythieves released a 5-track EP, The Invisible Plan.
-(Both Trypt0fanatic & The Invisible Plan are only available on CD through the band's official website store, also including a pre-order bonus track for each release).
+(Both Trypt0fanatic and The Invisible Plan are only available on CD through the band's official website store, also including a pre-order bonus track for each release).

-In December 2015, the band launched a Kickstarter to fund their new album, The Mend, which was released in September 2016.
+In December 2015, the band launched a Kickstarter campaign to fund their new album, The Mend, which was released in September 2016.